Sex Steroid Hormone Biosynthesis and Action

 Biosynthesis of Estrogens:

-The ovaries are bifunctional organs that produce estrogens and progestins.
+The ovaries are bifunctional organs that produce both estrogens and progestins.

 The most active naturally occurring hormones of these classes are 17b-estradiol (E2) and progesterone.